orel33/testfw/README.md

 ## Adding a First Test

-Adding a test is really simple, you just need to edit a new file *tests.c* and to include some test functions (with a "test_" prefix) as follows:
+Adding a test is really simple, you just need to edit a new file *tests.c* and to include some test functions (with a "test_" suite) as follows:

 ```c
 #include <stdio.h>